red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

 No-op operation (``pass``)
 ----------------------------------------

-Sometimes, it is useful to have a no-operation keyword ``pass``, e.g. as placeholder to make e.g. the syntax valid:
+Sometimes, it is useful to have a no-operation keyword ``pass``, for example as a placeholder to make the syntax valid:

 .. code-block:: colang